KuznetsovaOlga2007/Laba_4/docs/README.md

 - Rectangle: `P = 2a + 2b`
 - Square: `P = 4a`
 - Triangle: `P = a + b + c`

+# Calculator code breakdown:
+**Step 1: Importing Modules**

+* The code starts by importing two modules: `circle` and `square`.
+These modules are assumed to contain functions for calculating the perimeter and area of each shape.

+**Step 2: Defining Variables**

+* Three lists are defined:
+	+ `figs`: a list containing the figure names, which are `circle` and `square`.
+	+ `funcs`: a list containing the function names, which are `perimeter` and `area`.
+	+ `sizes`: an empty dictionary that will be used to store the number of sizes required for each figure and function combination.

+**Step 3: Defining the `calc` Function**

+* The `calc` function is defined, which takes three arguments:
+	+ `fig`: the figure name (either `circle` or `square`).
+	+ `func`: the function name (either `perimeter` or `area`).
+	+ `size`: a list of sizes required for the calculation.
+* The function asserts that the figure and function names are valid, and then uses the `eval` function to dynamically call the corresponding function from the imported modules.
+* The result of the calculation is printed to the console.

+**Step 4: Main Program**

+* The main program starts by initializing three variables:
+	+ `fig`: an empty string to store the figure name.
+	+ `func`: an empty string to store the function name.
+	+ `size`: an empty list to store the sizes required for the calculation.

+**Step 5: Inputting Figure Name**

+* A `while` loop is used to input the figure name from the user.
+The loop continues until a valid figure name is entered (either `circle` or `square`).

+**Step 6: Inputting Function Name**

+* Another `while` loop is used to input the function name from the user.
+The loop continues until a valid function name is entered (either `perimeter` or `area`).

+**Step 7: Inputting Sizes**

+* A third `while` loop is used to input the sizes required for the calculation.
+The loop continues until the correct number of sizes is entered, which is determined by the `sizes` dictionary.
+For example, if the figure is a circle and the function is perimeter, only one size is required.

+**Step 8: Calling the `calc` Function**

+* Once the figure name, function name, and sizes are input, the `calc` function is called with these arguments.